imliam/Lua-Collections/README.md

 <a name="method-slice"></a>
 ### `slice(index, [length])`

-**Description:** Returns a slice of the collection at the given index.
+**Description:** Returns a slice of the collection at the given numerical index.

 **Returns:** `Collection`